My best friend has cancer: here are six ways to help

 6. Open your Ears (and close your lips)

-I was uncomfortable when I was told my best friend has ovarian cancer.
-I was shattered when I was told my best friend is dying of cancer.
+I was uncomfortable when I was told my best friend had cancer.
+I was shattered when I was told my best friend could die of cancer.

 I nervously overshadowed her announcements about the progress of her treatment with a running stream of support commentary.
-I just desperately wanted to be there for her but did not know how.
-I realized later that, at that moment, I needed to close my lips and open my ears to share her burden in a meaningful way.
+I desperately wanted to be there for her but did not know how.
+I realized later that, at that moment, I needed to close my lips and open my ears to share her burden meaningfully.
 I need to embrace those difficult conversations and not run away from them.
-By understanding her need for a listening ear, I was able to become a source of calm support throughout the cancer treatment process.
+By understanding her need for a listening ear, I became a source of calm support throughout the cancer treatment process.

-As Sam faced the most important battle of her life, I learned so much about being a truly great friend during the most terrible times.
+As Sam faced the most important battle of her life, I learned much about being a great friend during the most terrible times.
 I learned how to support a friend who has cancer.
-How to support a friend dying of cancer.

-My learning process was fraught with pitfalls, especially as I did not know how to proceed at first.
+My learning process was fraught with pitfalls, especially as I did not know how to proceed.
 I hope that by sharing my experience, you can offer your best friend support from day one.

-Marnie Bii is a content marketing strategist, growth hacker, copywriter, editor, gamer, Keto nerd, and enthusiast of RC cars and everything automotive.
+Marnie Bii, the author of "My best friend has cancer," is a content marketing strategist, growth hacker, copywriter, editor, gamer, Keto nerd, and enthusiast of RC cars and everything automotive.
 She lives in Seattle, Washington.